brunofreeman/dijkstra_polygon/README.md

 ## Installation
 `CMakeLists.txt` will build, by default, a dynamic library with the functionality of `dijkstra_polygon.cpp`. `CMakeLists.txt` can be modified to build a static library and/or include `to_string` functionality from `dijkstra_polygon_to_string.cpp`.

 The generated library will need to be linked to your build, and the pertinent header files will need to be included where needed.
-In MacOS, this could be accomplished by placing the library file in `usr/local/lib/` and the header file(s) in `usr/local/include/bfreeman/`.
+In macOS, this could be accomplished by placing the library file in `usr/local/lib/` and the header file(s) in `usr/local/include/bfreeman/`.
 The library file could then be linked via a `CMakeLists.txt` or other build tool.
 Finally, the header files should be included in your source files with `#include <bfreeman/file_name.hpp>`.

 When it becomes available publicly, [my research project](https://github.com/brunofreeman/dpo_pdf) will serve as an example of linking `dijkstra_polygon` to another build with a `CMakeLists.txt` and including the header files in the source.